Selection Sort

 Counting Sort

-Counting sort – counting sort algorithm.
-What?
+Counting sort – the algorithm of sorting by counting.
+What do you mean?
 Yes!
 Just like that!

 The algorithm involves at least two arrays, the first is a list of integers to be sorted, the second is an array of size = (maximum number – minimum number) + 1, initially containing only zeros.
-Next, the numbers from the first array are sorted out, the index in the second array is obtained by the element-number, which is incremented by one.
-After going through the entire list, we will get a completely filled second array with the number of repetitions of numbers from the first.
-The algorithm has a serious overhead – the second array also contains zeros for numbers that are not in the first list, the so-called. memory overhead.
+Then the numbers from the first array are sorted, the index in the second array is obtained by the number element, which is incremented by one.
+After going through the entire list, we get a completely filled second array with the number of repetitions of numbers from the first.
+The algorithm has a serious overhead – the second array also contains zeros for numbers that are not in the first list, the so-called memory overhead.

-After getting the second array, iterate over it and write the sorted version of the number by index, decrementing the counter to zero.
-Initially, the zero counter is ignored.
+After receiving the second array, we iterate over it and write the sorted version of the number by index, decrementing the counter to zero.
+The initially zero counter is ignored.

-An unoptimized example of how the counting sort algorithm works:
+An example of unoptimized operation of the counting sort algorithm:

 1. Input array 1,9,1,4,6,4,4